Self sabotage is a very real struggle

 2. You lack a bit of self-belief

 You’re not really sure you can do it or you don’t believe there is a better way.
 It’s not uncommon to experience doubts about your ability.
 The important thing to remember is that everyone who has achieved expert status in any area, once started as a beginner and so it’s ok if you don’t know it all yet.

 Try this >> Acknowledge what you’re good at.

-A lack of self belief can result from any number of things, but one of the common causes is from focusing on all the things you don’t know or can’t yet do.
+A lack of self belief can result from any number of things.
+One of the common causes is from focusing on all the things you don’t know or can’t yet do.
 Instead of focusing on what you can’t do, acknowledge what you can do and what you’re good at.
 This will help to build your confidence and give you the courage to try more.
-Never forget all the things you’ve learnt already throughout your life, and never underestimate your ability to learn new things at any time.
+Never forget all the things you’ve learnt already throughout your life.
+Never underestimate your ability to learn new things at any time.

 3. You’re unsure of the purpose